 City Centre, the best area to stay in Ubud

-For shopping, a must see is Ubud Market, which sells all sorts of items like souvenirs, clothes, food, jewellery, handicrafts and much more, though there are plenty of shops dotted around the centre too.
-The three main streets that were said previously are the best for hotels, pubs and restaurants, which will please any tourist.
+For shopping, a must see is the Ubud Market, which sells all sorts of items like souvenirs, clothes, food, jewellery, handicrafts and much more, though there are plenty of shops dotted around the centre too.
+The three main streets that were mentioned previously are the best for hotels, pubs and restaurants, which will please any tourist.